zoltancsik/Dialogue-Modelling/README.md

 - **analyze_transcripts**: The primary module containing the `DataAnalysis` class.
 - **utilities**: Contains helper functions for text analysis, such as `strip_utterance`, `remove_contractions`, and `calc_lexical_richness`.
 - **lexicalrichness**: A library for computing lexical richness scores.

+# Dialogue Data Evaluation

+## Overview

+The "Dialogue Data Evaluation" R Markdown aims to evaluate linguistic dialogue features extracted from the analysed data.

+## Key Features

+- **Data Preparation**: Creation of a data frame that encapsulates linguistic dialogue features.

+- **Divided Dialogues**: Splits the initial dataset into separate Human-Human and Human-Computer datasets for more focused analysis.

+- **Mean Value Calculation**: Computes the mean value for each linguistic feature across multiple dialogues, both for Human-Human and Human-Computer datasets.

+- **Combined Mean Values**: Aggregates the mean values from both datasets into a summary data frame for further analysis.

+- **Visual Comparison**: A graphical representation comparing the HH and HC data using a bar graph.

+- **Statistical Relevance**: Application of the Two-sample independent t-test to determine if there's any significant difference between Human-Human and Human-Computer dialogue metrics.

+## Requirements

+1. Ensure you have the required R libraries installed:
+   - knitr
+   - ggplot2